aodn/aatams/doc/security_architecture/security_in_db.md

 * security logic in one place only
 * no need to port security logic to database
 * less coding and more flexible that WFS above
+* XML interface useful for other applications
+* implementation of "protected species" could be done independently of this

 Disadvantages:

 * XML encoders for AATAMS types
 * need to develop geotools plugin and install in geoserver
 * performance penalties
+* limits on what layers could be constructed (c.f. free-form SQL)

 ## Harvest public data